chpc-tech-eval/scc/README.md

 * [SwiftSIM](https://github.com/SWIFTSIM/SWIFT)
 * [MLPerf](https://www.nvidia.com/en-us/data-center/resources/mlperf-benchmarks/)

 You are not given a choice regarding the application selection.
 Your team will be told which application to optimize for on Wednesday.
-For now, you should investigate the codes above to understand their unique hardware and software requirements.
-You are required to submit a brief (half page) report on your findings to the competition organizers by 23:00 on Tuesday.
+For now, you should investigate the codes above to understand their unique hardware and software requirements. **You are required to submit a brief (half page) report on your findings to the competition organizers by 23:00 on Tuesday**.

 In addition, your choice of design must take into consideration:
 * Base Platform (Server),